rahra/libhpxml/README.md

 Being a stream parser, libhpxml returns in a loop one XML element after the other.
 It uses a result buffer which is initialized once and then reused for every element.
 Thus, repeated calls to `malloc(3)` and `free(3)` are omitted.
-The input data is read in blocks.
+The input data is memory mapped or read in blocks.
 The result buffer does not contain the data itself but just pointers to the XML elements within the input buffer.
 Thus, data is not copied, it is just pointed to.